 Software Development Kits (SDKs)

 SDKs are highly flexible for unique scenarios where you want complete control of the facial recognition algorithm.
-SDKs allow organizations to leverage facial recognition in existing workflows and processes, but it’s important to note that you will need robust internal computing or IT talent to integrate the SDK into your existing software infrastructure.
+SDKs allow organizations to leverage facial recognition in existing workflows and processes, but it’s important to note that you will need robust internal computing and substantial IT talent to integrate the SDK into your existing software infrastructure.

 Features by Use Case